ameno-/pi-acp/README.md

 - MCP servers are accepted in ACP params and stored in session state, but not wired through to pi.
 - Assistant streaming is currently sent as `agent_message_chunk` (no separate thought stream).
 - Queue is implemented client-side and should work like pi's `one-at-a-time`
-- ACP clients don't yet suport session history, but ACP sessions from `pi-acp` can be `/resume`d in pi directly
+- ~~ACP clients don't yet suport session history, but ACP sessions from `pi-acp` can be `/resume`d in pi directly~~ Session loading / history is now supported (in Zed) and maps to pi's session files.
+Sessions can be resumed both in `pi` and in the ACP client.

 ## License